We believe in God, Father, Son and Holy Spirit

 Creed of Saint Athanasius

-Also known as the Quicunque vult, after its Latin opening words, the so called ‘Athanasian Creed’ is found in Book of Common Prayer, first published in the Tudor period and last substantially revised in 1662, under the reign of Charles II.
+Also known as the Quicunque vult, after its Latin opening words, the so called ‘Athanasian Creed’ is found in Book of Common Prayer (first published in the Tudor period and last substantially revised in 1662, under the reign of Charles II).
 This analytical statement of the relationship between the the Father, Son and Holy Spirit was composed in the sixth or late fifth century, some hundred years after the death (in May 373) of St Athanasius of Alexandria died.
+In its full form, the Quicunque vult is rarely used in current worship, except in the responsorial form (in the box) below: